Teal independents: Electoral gains at 2022 federal election

 At the 2022 federal election, teal independents defeated six sitting Liberal MPs; Allegra Spender in Wentworth, Kylea Tink in North Sydney, Zoe Daniel in Goldstein, Monique Ryan in Kooyong, Kate Chaney in Curtin, and Sophie Scamps in Mackellar.
 In addition, Zali Steggall, Rebekha Sharkie and Helen Haines were re-elected.
 Another ten teal lower house candidates were unsuccessful.
 In the Senate, David Pocock was elected for the ACT, while two others were not.

 Margot Saville has stated that the term "teals" was coined by the media in reference to the six independents in 2022 who defeated high-profile Liberal MPs in formerly safe seats.
 Saville has also noted a policy difference between the six independents, owing in part to differing state policies on the COVID-19 pandemic, arguing that teals in New South Wales (governed by Liberal Premier Gladys Berejiklian) tended to be more conservative, while teals in Victoria and Western Australia (governed by Labor Premiers Daniel Andrews and Mark McGowan) tended to be more progressive.

 State election endeavours

 Voices groups and Climate 200 stood candidates in a number of seats at the 2022 Victorian election, however none won and only two reached a two-candidate-preferred vote.

-In the New South Wales 2022 Willoughby state by-election, Larissa Penn, who had already ran in 2019, gained 29.66% (or 46.70% in TCP).
+In the New South Wales 2022 Willoughby state by-election, Larissa Penn, who had already run in 2019, gained 29.66% (or 46.70% in TCP).
 She has been counted as a teal candidate.
-In NSW, despite the success of teal independents in 2022 in Sydney, only one teal independent was elected, Judy Hannan in Wollondilly, likely due to optional preferential voting in New South Wales.
+Independent Jacqui Scruby picked up the electoral district of Pittwater at a a by-election in 2024.